uabrc/uabrc.github.io/docs/cheaha/slurm/sbatch_usage.md

 ## Array Jobs

 For some analyses, you will want to perform the same operations on different inputs.
 However, instead of creating individual scripts for each different input, you can create an array job instead.
-These array jobs duplicate the SBATCH parameters as well as the commands of the script and apply them to different inputs specified by the user.
+These array jobs duplicate the SBATCH parameters as well as the commands of the script and apply them to different inputs specified by the researcher.

 Array jobs can use a Slurm environmental variable, `$SLURM_ARRAY_TASK_ID`, as an index for inputs.
 For example, if we have a script that looks like: